 As the executor, it is down to you withdraw any money and distribute it to the beneficiaries according to the will.
 A solicitor will be able to help you with the process.

 If someone died without leaving a will, rules of intestacy apply.

 There is, of course, the real possibility you do not know the details of all the deceased’s bank accounts or that some details have been lost.
 In that case, there are online tools that can help you discover lost accounts.

 Debts such as mortgages, loans or credit cards are not passed on to the inheritors, but must be paid off before the remainder of the estate is distributed as per the instructions laid out in the will.
 This is providing there are enough assets to repay the debts - if there are not, the debts (or some of them) will be written off.

 If you are unsure of what or how much money is owed, you’ll need to place a notice in The Gazette – the official public record of deceased estates.
 If you fail to do this and a creditor later comes forward with a claim against the estate, you might personally be liable for the unidentified debt.

 Two months and one day after the notice is published and provided no other creditors have come forward, you can distribute the remaining estate amongst the beneficiaries.

 Any debts taken out in a joint name become the sole responsibility of the survivor when one of you dies.

 Any open insurance policies need to be cancelled – remember, unless a claim is made, insurance companies do not pay out, so you will not recoup any payments the deceased made as part of their policies.

-However, if they had any kind of life insurance (including mortgage life insurance and PPI) you can make a claim and the policies end.
+However, if they had any kind of life insurance (including mortgage life insurance and PPI) you can make a claim.

 If the deceased was receiving their State Pension before they died, contact the Pension Service to stop the payments.